-What’s wrong with Facebook’s plan to sign up 4 million voters
+The problem with Facebook’s plan to sign up 4 million voters

 Which voters get the message, and where?

+The precise impact of the drives is also not publicly known, but it appears to remain sizeable.
+In September 2016, for instance, election officials around the country traced a surge in voter registration that month to a 17-word notification Facebook inserted into millions of users’ news feeds.

+“Facebook clearly moved the needle in a significant way,” Alex Padilla, California’s secretary of state, told the New York Times at the time.
+In California, 123,279 people registered to vote or updated their registrations on the day the notice first appeared, the fourth-highest daily total in the history of the state’s online registration site.
+Minnesota, meanwhile, broke a record for the most online voter registrations in a single week.
+In nine other states, the nonprofit Center for Election Innovation & Research reported that registration increased from two- to 23-fold on the first day the reminder went up, compared with the previous day.

-The number of voters was significant, but so too were the types of voters drawn out by Facebook’s effort.
+The number of registrations was significant, but so too were the types of voters drawn out by Facebook’s effort.
 Facebook did not disclose demographics or other data from its effort, but the platform has historically been more popular among younger users and women, according to 2019 data from the Pew Research Center, and both groups tend to lean Democratic.
 “It’s pretty clear that the Facebook reminder campaign disproportionately motivated young people to register,” Padilla told the Times in 2016.
 Still, Facebook’s users have appeared to skew older in recent years, and data from CrowdTangle show that the majority of the platform’s most shared stories come from right-wing sources.

 Ultimately, however, how Facebook has impacted voter turnout, and who benefited most from the additional votes, is impossible to know without more data from Facebook.
-Since 2012, the company has not disclosed any data about the impact its voter registration or Election Day reminders have had on Americans’ voting behavior, or disclosed how many variants of its notifications it had tested.

 How Facebook has impacted voter turnout… is impossible to know without more data from Facebook.

-In an email, a Facebook representative declined to provide details about the company’s previous voter encouragement efforts.
-“I don’t have any other details to share about the reminders,” says Facebook spokesperson Kevin McAlister.
+The company declined to share details about its research on previous voter encouragement efforts.
+“I don’t have any other details to share about the reminders,” says Facebook’s McAlister.
 “I don’t believe there’s more recent research along the lines of the Nature study.”

 Still, Facebook’s own researchers are paying close attention to the impact of its voter drives.
 “We’re planning to use a similar methodology that we used in 2016/2018 to measure registration effect,” he says, without disclosing the methodology.

-The company is also running get-out-the-vote efforts in dozens of other countries.
-Facebook ran registration drives in Canada and the U.K. last year, and now runs voting reminders in the lead-up to elections “in all countries that are scored free or partly free by the nonprofit Freedom House,” McAlister says.

-Facebook has previously said it nudged voters during the Scottish referendum in 2014, the Irish referendum in 2015, and the U.K. election later that year.
-In 2018, the company told Das Magazin‘s Hannes Grassegger that it also ran voter drives in the U.K. during the 2016 European Union referendum and in Germany’s 2017 federal elections.
-Screenshots Grassegger found online show voter notices in India, Colombia, Holland, Ireland, Hong Kong, and South Africa.
-Voters have also been reminded about elections in South Korea and Israel, as well as in “endangered democracies” like the Philippines, Hungary, and Turkey, which is listed as “not free” by Freedom House.

-In the U.S. this year, Facebook says it plans to show its election reminders to as many U.S. users as it can find on its platforms—including Instagram, WhatsApp, and Messenger—in the months leading up to November.
+In the U.S. this year, Facebook says it plans to show its election reminders to as many U.S. users as it can find on its platforms—including Instagram and Messenger—in the months leading up to November.

 “I believe Facebook has a responsibility not just to prevent voter suppression—which disproportionately targets people of color—but also to actively support well-informed voter engagement, registration, and turnout,” CEO Mark Zuckerberg wrote in an op-ed last week.
 But as in previous elections, information about how precisely that works, and who it impacts, will likely remain hidden.

-Note: Correction: Facebook has no plans to run voter reminders on WhatsApp.
-This story has been updated.